 The total product sales generated within 14 days of clicking on your product’s sponsored ad.

 The total click charges for an Amazon-sponsored campaign (in the selected time period).

 The current status of your ad group.
 The status may be running, paused, ended, archived, scheduled, incomplete, out of a budget, or payment failure.

 This figure is used to measure the success of advertising campaigns and shows the percentage of ad spend versus revenue from advertising.
 In other words, the formula to calculate this amount is AD SPEND/TOTAL SALES.

 This is Amazon’s Pay-Per-Click (PPC) advertising platform for Vendors, allowing the creation of Sponsored Products, Sponsored Brands, and Sponsored Display.
 Additionally, this platform is where Amazon Vendors can create Brand Stores.

 Amazon Advertising is the parent company of Amazon’s advertising units, so to speak.

 For manually targeted Amazon advertising campaigns, the Bid+ button allows you to raise bids in a campaign up to 50% more than your default bid when ads are eligible to show at the top of search results.

 The keyword + any other word in any order.
-For example, Superman T-Shirt could be Superman T-Shirt for Men or Superman Clark Kent T Shirt.
+For example, the keyword Superman T-Shirt could be Superman T-Shirt for Men or Superman Clark Kent T-Shirt.